Job: Missionary Priest

 Back to Jobs page

 Trinity on the Border began its work in the Rio Grande Valley in July 2015 when Fr.
-Michael and Erica Jarrett were sent to develop an Anglican response to some of the issues that are specific to our southern border.
+Michael and Dr. Erica Jarrett were sent to develop an Anglican response to some of the issues that are specific to our southern border.
 We are a chapel and outreach ministry serving primarily among the vulnerable (migrants, immigrants, and the poor).
-Our ministry includes: a free medical clinic, working with an immigrant shelter and an organic farm, a kindergarten, a weekly healing service at the free-clinic, a weekly communion service with the staff of a mission to the deaf in Mexico, and occasional Holy Day services.
+Our ministry includes: a free medical clinic, working with an immigrant shelter and an organic farm, a K-2nd Grade school, a weekly healing service at the free-clinic, a weekly communion service with the staff of a mission to the deaf in Mexico, a weekly Sunday evening Eucharist, Morning Prayer 3 days a week, and occasional Holy Day services.

 We are looking for someone to assist Fr.
 Michael in conducting our various chapel services as well as to help us to begin planting the first Anglican church here in the Rio Grande Valley.
-We are supported by churches in the Missionary Diocese of All Saints, Diocese of the Western Gulf Coast, and our own diocese, C4SO.
-These are the dioceses closest to us and a priest would need to be licensed in one of these.
+We are supported by churches in the Missionary Diocese of All Saints, Diocese of the Rocky Mountains, Diocese of the Western Gulf Coast, and our own diocese, C4SO.

-We have a small group of people who do gather occasionally for Anglican worship.
+We have a small group of people who do gather on Sunday evening for Anglican worship.
 We have a “high” theology of worship and the Church with a missionary practicality.

 Currently there are no ACNA churches in the Rio Grande Valley.
 There is a small ACNA community about 2 hours away and then the next closest would be in San Antonio (nearly four hours away).
 Probably starting in Harlingen, TX (our base), we would like to plant ACNA churches along the border who grow out of a culture of service and outreach work with the vulnerable.